 It is important to note and appreciate the uniqueness of the ideas.
 Dillard presents in this essay because in some ways they are very true.
 For instance, it is true that humans live lives of caution, with a certain fear that has been built up continually through the years.
 We are forced to agree with Dillard's idea that we as humans "might learn something of mindlessness, something of the purity of living in the physical senses and the dignity of living without bias or motive" (Dillard 210).
 To live freely we need to live our lives with less hesitation, instead of intentionally choosing to not live to the fullest in fear of the consequences of our actions.
 However, Dillard suggests that we should forsake our ability of thought and choice all together.
-The human mind is the tool that has allowed a creature with no natural weapons to become the unquestioned dominant species on this plant planet, and though it curbs the spontaneity of our lives, it is not something to be simply thrown away. for a chance to live completely "free of bias or motive" (Dillard 210).
-We are a moral, conscious species, complete with emotions and a firm conscience, and it is the power of our minds that allows us to exist as we do now; with the ability to both think and feel at the same time.
-It grants us the ability to choose and have choice, to be guided not only by feelings. and emotions but also by morals and an understanding of consequence.
-As such, a human being with the ability to line like a weasel has given up. the very thing that makes him human.
+The human mind is the tool that has allowed a creature with no natural weapons to become the unquestioned dominant species on this plant planet, and though it curbs. the spontaneity of our lives, it is not something to be simply thrown away for a chance to live completely "free of bias or motive" (Dilard 210).
+We are a moral, conscious species, complete with emotions and a firm conscience, and it is the power of our minds that allows us to exist as we do now: with the ability to both think and feel at the same time.
+It grants us the ability to choose and have choice, to be guided not only by feelings and emotions but also by morals and an understanding of consequence.
+As such, a human being with the ability to live like a weasel has given up the very thing that makes him human.

-Comment: Up until this paint the student has introduced Dillard's essay and surmanized some of its ideas, in the section that fullows, he continues to their critically shout Dillard's ideas and argument.
+Comments Up until this paint the student has introduced Dillard's essay and summarized same of its ideas.
+In the section that fulfows, he continues to theirs critically shout Dillard's ideas and argument.

-Comment: This is a strong statement that captures the student's appreciation of Dilland's suggestion to live freely but also the shiftly to recuprise why maid people cannot like this way.
-This is a good example of critical thinking.
+Comment: This is a strong statement that captures the statement appreciation of Dilard's suggestion to live freedy but also the ability to recapitae why most people cannot live this way.
+This is a pool example of citizat linking.

-Comment Again, the student acknowledges the importance of serscious thought.
+Comment Again, the student acknowledges the importance of sonscious thought.

-Comment.
-While the student does not include a personal experience in the exace, this section gives or a sense of his personal view of the Abo soite how the introduces the term "morals" here to point out the significance of the comesquences of our actions.
-The point is that out only do we need to act but we also need to be poster of the result of our actions.
+Comment: While the student does not include a personal experience in the mana, this tection gives on a sense of his personal view of life.
+Also rate into the introduces the term "model" here to point out the significance of the comespanses of one actions.
+The point is that not only do we need to act but we placment to be assess of the result of our actions.

-Comments Student rejects Differd's ideas but only after explaining why it is important to reject them.
+Comment: Student rejects Dillard's ideas but only after explaining why it is important to reject them.